 For those of you who aren’t familiar with the sensation of “chub rub,” believe me, you aren’t missing a thing.
-Chub rub, commonly known as chafing, is when your skin rubs together as you are making repetitive movements such as walking or running.
-Chafing can happen in any part of the body, but chub rub usually refers to the chafing that happens between your legs, more specifically, in the thigh area.
+Chub rub, more commonly known as chafing, is when your skin rubs together during repetitive movements such as walking or running.
+Chafing can happen on any part of the body, but chub rub usually refers to the chafing that happens between your legs — specifically, in the thigh area.

 Chub Rub is Unpleasant

 Chub rub is unpleasant.
 And some days it would get so bad, I’d let the rub dictate how far I would walk, what type of workouts I would do at the gym, and what I would wear that day.

 Then one day, I really put my foot down and told myself that I would not let the chafing run my life.
 If you are looking to say no to chub rub, here are four ways to do it gracefully and effectively.

 Wear longer shorts and pants

 Whether you’re headed to the gym or for a walk on the beach, make sure your shorts are long enough to cover your thighs.
 On warm days, try Bermuda shorts, capris or lightweight cropped pants.

 Whatever you do, make sure the bottoms you are wearing do not move against your skin.
 This is a function of fit and material.
 Shorts that are too loose or too stiff will chafe.

 Try compression shorts underneath your bottoms.
 They’ll keep things in place and also provide some protection against stiff fabrics.

 Say no to cotton